 APIs also enable automated billing between carriers, shippers, and 3PL partners; and that can reduce errors and ensure timely payments.

 Lastly, APIs can also allow carriers and shippers (3PLs) to pass POD documents back and forth, which provides significant value for efficient supply chain integration.

-APIs can directly connect with electronic logging device (ELD) aggregators, visibility providers such as project44 and FourKites, and mobile applications, while providing real-time updates on location and route tracking information.
+APIs can directly connect with electronic logging device (ELD) aggregators, visibility providers such as project44 and FourKites, and mobile applications.

 3. Accurate Spot Rate Information